ben-biddington/Signal-Desktop-Development-Guide/README.md

 `window.Signal` is assigned in `ts/windows/main/phase2-dependencies.ts` which is part of the `Electron` preload.

 This is because of [context isolation](https://www.electronjs.org/docs/latest/tutorial/context-isolation).

-# Questions

-- How does test data setup work?
-For example `ts/test-mock/messaging/reaction_test.ts`

 # Terminology